 Now, the plan hatched to defeat the aliens may not be the greatest in movie history, but it’s certainly memorable for all the wrong reasons.
 While Apple operating systems may be used in many households today, interfacing with alien technology using a MacOS from 1996 seemed ludicrous even back then.
 Hell, I could barely find any computer games to play on a Mac computer back in 1996, but yeah, it should totally be able to take down an alien civilization.
-I wouldn’t be surprised to find out my friend Craig is still annoyed at that plot point all these years later.
+I think my friend Craig is still annoyed at that scene all these years later.

 Of course, no discussion of Independence Day is complete without the speech from President Whitmore, played perfectly by Bill Pullman.